defold/examples/model/skybox/example.md

 ![](collection.png)

-Skybox texture from Babylon.js Playground (Apache 2 license)
+Skybox texture by Jockum Skoglund aka hipshot.
+Free to use.